 Free Samples: They do include Free Samples that you can choose with every order as well.

-Vegan Easter Chocolate on Amazon
+Vegan Easter Chocolate & Candy on Amazon:

 (Also see the jelly beans above)